Sri Sithi Vinayagar Temple: Establishment of PJHA

 Through the efforts of a pro-tem committee, the Petaling Jaya Hindu Association [PJHA] was officially registered in 1959 with the main aim of establishing and managing a place of worship for Hindus in Petaling Jaya.
 It was unanimously decided that Lord Ganesha in the form of Sri Sithi Vinayagar be enshrined in the proposed temple.

 1st Maha Kumbabishegam

 The foundation stone for the temple was laid by philanthropist Sri P. Govindasamy Pillai J.P of Singapore on 8 July 1962.
 Building works progressed on schedule and the 1st Maha Kumbabishegam of the Sri Sithi Vinayagar Temple, Petaling Jaya was held on 8 November 1964 to consecrate the temple.

 A single-storey block to house the Association's office and residences for the temple employees was included in this initial phase of development.
 The Hindu population of Petaling Jaya increased tremendously and soon the facilities in the temple were found to be inadequate.
-Temporary iron-angle extensions were built adjacent to the temple to provide additional space for the increasing number of devotes.
+Temporary iron-angle extensions were built adjacent to the temple to provide additional space for the increasing number of devotees.